PovertyAction/guides/README.md

-# guides
+#### ABOUT

-IPA & GPRL guides are stored here.
+This repository hosts materials for IPA & GPRL guides.
+The materials can be accessed on the guides' [website](https://povertyaction.github.io/guides/cleaning/readme/).